bombasticSlacks/Aspirant/Game/Terminology.md

 ### Crafting Cost
 The general requirement to craft, create, or perform a [Ritual Magic](Magic#Ritual%20Magic).
 If not otherwise specified the crafting cost for something is to [Obey Conservation Of Mass](#Obey%20Conservation%20Of%20Mass).

+### Requirement
+This training requires something else before it can be used.